CloudWithChris/cloudwithchris.com/content/blog/building-solutions-in-the-cloud.md

 title: Building Solutions in the Cloud
 ---

-By now, we should be aware of the benefits that the cloud can bring to any individual or organisaton.
+By now, we should be aware of the benefits that the cloud can bring to any individual or organisation.
 There are plenty of case studies, talking about the scalable, flexible and economic benefits (See [Azure](https://azure.microsoft.com/en-gb/case-studies/), [AWS](https://aws.amazon.com/solutions/case-studies/) or [Google](https://cloud.google.com/customers/) for more information).

 Companies see the cloud as a differentiator, and utilise it to disrupt and innovate in their respective markets.
 [Gartner predicts](http://www.gartner.com/newsroom/id/3188817) that in 2016 the total public cloud market is due to increase by 16%.